ppasq/osm-extracts/README.md

 1. Download the new pbf file
 2. Truncate the planet tables
-3. Import in the DB using osm2pgsql
+3. Import again in the DB using osm2pgsql

 ## Installation